Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

-We further tasked DEviS with enhancing the robustness and accuracy of the base networks in diagnosing hepatocellular diseases~\citep{HDenseU}.
-To verify the reliability and robustness of our method, we conducted studies with the Liver2017 dataset (3D CT) under differing levels of Gaussian noise, Gaussian blur, and random masking to achieve robust medical image segmentation.
+b) We further tasked DEviS with enhancing the robustness and accuracy of the base networks in diagnosing hepatocellular diseases~\cite{HDenseU}.
+To verify the reliability and robustness of our method, we conducted studies with the LiTS2017 dataset (3D CT) under differing levels of Gaussian noise (with a standard deviation of 0.4), Gaussian blur (with a variance of 15 and a kernel size of 20), and random masking (utilizing an 8-pixel mask size and a mask ratio of 0.1) to achieve robust medical image segmentation.

-\textbf{1) Comparison with U-Net based methods.} As shown in Fig.~\ref{F_3} (a), as the degradation conditions worsened, the segmentation results based on U-Net methods exhibited a more pronounced decline in Dice and ASSD metrics.
+As shown in the Tab.~\ref{tab_lits1}, as the degradation conditions worsened, the liver segmentation results based on U-Net methods exhibited a more pronounced decline in Dice and ASSD metrics.
 However, this trend could be mitigated by applying the DEviS method.
 Taking nnU-Net as an example, the robustness was significantly enhanced after integrating the DEviS model under three degradation conditions, with average improvements of 23.7\%, 8.6\%, and 7.0\% in Dice metrics.
-Similarly, as depicted in Fig.~\ref{F_3} (c), the uncertainty estimation maps generated by the integrated DEviS method can assist physicians in diagnosis and analysis.
+Similarly, as depicted in Fig.~\ref{F_livsbrats} \textbf{a}, the uncertainty estimation maps generated by the integrated DEviS method can assist physicians in diagnosis and analysis.

-\textbf{2) Comparison with uncertainty-based methods.} We repeated the study with uncertainty-based algorithms to further compare the calibrated uncertainty for segmentation.
-Performance in uncertainty estimation for most uncertainty-based methods degrades with increasing Gaussian noise, Gaussian blur, and random masking (Fig.~\ref{F_3} \textbf{a}).
+We repeated the study with uncertainty-based algorithms to further compare the calibrated uncertainty for segmentation.
+Performance in uncertainty estimation for most uncertainty-based methods degrades with increasing Gaussian noise, Gaussian blur, and random masking (Tab.~\ref{tab_lits2}).
 However, the backbones equipped with DEviS mitigates this degradation.
 Under normal conditions, our framework provides higher uncertainty for liver edges compared to other methods.
-Under noised conditions, our framework is more sensitive to unseen regions and provides high uncertainty (Fig.~\ref{F_3} \textbf{c}).
+Under noised conditions, our framework is more sensitive to unseen regions and provides high uncertainty (Fig.~\ref{F_livsbrats} \textbf{a}).
 DEviS thus allows clinicians or annotators to better focus on areas of uncertainty.
-Please refer to Appendix~\ref{appA5} Fig~\ref{A_F3} for more visual results.